ethereum/remix-ide/docs/compile.md

 To learn more about the optimization runs, visit the [Solidity docs about Optimizer options](https://docs.soliditylang.org/en/latest/using-the-compiler.html?highlight=optimize-runs#optimizer-options).

 ### JSON file for Compiler configuration
 Selecting the radio button next to **Use configuration file** will let you set the configuration using a JSON file (**T. in fig 2**).
+A default/sample compiler config file is now in each workspace.
+This file can be edited with all the available options.

 Clicking the file name will open it up in the Editor.
 To change the config file click the **Change** button.
+If you update the text box with a file name of a file that does not exist, a new file will be created containing the default file's contents.

+There is no error checking when using the .json file for configuration settings, so make sure your config file is correct.

 ### Use a Custom Solidity Compiler
 For those writing your own custom solidity compiler, you can import that by clicking the **+** button (**X. in fig 1**) to open a modal where you can input the url of the compiler to be loaded.